gonzaloangaut/oncostreams_analysis/README.md

 # oncostreams_analysis

 Software for analyzing data from oncostream simulations.
+The repository contains raw simulation data, processing scripts, and visualization notebooks to study clustering, order parameters, and phenotypic transitions.

 ## Repository structure